mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 but the password from Virta will work (!).

 Another possibility would be to charge on Slovnaft chargers.
-The service is currently free of charge - just plug and charge, you don't need to register anywhere nor ask the staff for access.
+The service is currently free of charge - just plug and charge: you don't need to register anywhere, you don't need to ask the staff for access.